-In November of 2000, Arizona voters made a 20-year commitment to stimulate innovation and research, support Arizona’s knowledge-based economy, and connect our outstanding pool of knowledge creators with knowledge users.
+In November of 2000, Arizona voters made a 20-year commitment to stimulate innovation and research and to support Arizona’s knowledge-based economy.
 The landmark passage of Proposition 301, a 0.6% sales tax to be used for education in Arizona, included a new University-directed funding source, the Technology and Research Initiative Fund (TRIF), which has been used to catalyze research and technology transfer at Arizona’s academic institutions.
-University of Arizona TRIF initiatives include: ‘Water, Environmental, and Energy Solutions’, ‘Improving Health’, ‘Space Exploration and Optical Solutions’, and ‘National Security Systems’.
+University of Arizona TRIF initiatives include: "Water, Environmental, and Energy Solutions," "Improving Health," "Space Exploration and Optical Solutions," and "National Security Systems."

 The Water, Environmental and Energy Solutions (WEES) initiative invests TRIF dollars in cutting-edge research, cross-campus collaborations, and innovative partnerships that promote fresh ideas, technologies, and effective resource management practices.
-TRIF-WEES-funded initiatives at the UA bring an average 8:1 return on investment and annually impact the education of more than 400 students.
-These funds create centers, support citizen-science projects, and facilitate the transfer of information from the university to the public in a myriad of ways.
+TRIF-WEES-funded initiatives at the UA bring an average 8:1 return on investment and impact the education of more than 400 students each year.
+These funds create centers, support research, and facilitate the transfer of information from the university to the public in a myriad of ways.